camilohoyos16/RPG/README.md

 ## Game Components ([link](https://github.com/camilohoyos16/RPG/tree/main/Assets/Scripts/GameComponents))
 A lot of info and behavior work by Game Components.
 Each component has a unique ID and specific unity components and probably other Game Components.
 ## Actions ([link](https://github.com/camilohoyos16/RPG/tree/main/Assets/Scripts/Actions))
-Now you can create an action for everything and attach them to almost any entity in the game.
-Each action needs to be declared with its own Game Components to define the behavior.
+Action needs to be declared with its own Game Components to define the behavior.
+Actions are managed by 2 lists, 1 for the adquired actions and 1 for the available actions that is constantly update to allow or restrict player in certain occassions.
+Actions are suposed to be used by any entity not just player.
+In that order there is an special class called "InputAction" that wraps up, dynamically, when an action is added to the player.
+List of Actions:
+- Attack Distance.
+- Attack Melee.
+- Generic Interaction.
+- Jump.
+- Move
+- Open Inventory.
+- Use Item.
+- Wield Weapons.
 ## Effects ([link](https://github.com/camilohoyos16/RPG/tree/main/Assets/Scripts/Effects))
 This is all you have to interact with the environment in special ways.
 IDK how to define them, so better give examples:
 >- Ugly sword which just make damage.
 Has just 1 effect called "SimpleDamageEffect" (kind of) and just deal damage to the target.